The Zarankiewicz problem on tripartite graphs: Introduction

-If $z(n; t) = \Omega(n^{2 - 1/t})$, then this theorem is best possible up to the value of the constant $K$ and so \cref{thm:main} provides a complete answer to \cref{prob:BES}.
-This is widely conjectured to be the case for all $t$ and is known to hold when $t \in \set{2, 3}$.
-We discuss this further in \cref{sec:Zarankiewicz}.
+If $z(n; t) = \Omega(n^{2 - 1/t})$, as is widely believed, then this theorem is best possible up to the value of the constant $K$ and so \cref{thm:main} provides a complete answer to \cref{prob:BES}.

 The second purpose is to show that there are even more non-isomorphic constructions than previously thought.
-We exhibit, in \cref{sec:extremal}, an infinite family of extremal examples which are far from each other (requiring the change of $\Omega(n^2)$ edges to get between any two).
+We exhibit, in \cref{sec:extremal}, an infinite family of extremal examples which are far from each other (requiring the change of $\Omega(n^2)$ edges to get between any two) and very different from those in~\cite{CHLLMZ24}.
 These constructions are based on the classical Andr\'{a}sfai graphs.

-\paragraph{Note added in proof.} Chen, He, Lo, Luo, Ma, and Zhao~\cite{CHLLMZ24} very recently proved the weaker bound $\tau = \cO(n^{1 - 1/t(t + 1)})$.
-They also gave a further family of extremal examples that are interestingly very different to the ones appearing in this paper.